erikw/tmux-powerline/README.md

-# DEPRECATION WARNING
-This project is in a maintenance mode and no future functionality is likely to be added. tmux-powerline, with all other powerline projects, is replaced by the new unifying [powerline](https://github.com/Lokaltog/powerline).
-However this project is still functional and can serve as a lightweight alternative for non-python users.

 # tmux-powerline

-This is a set of scripts for making a nice and dynamic tmux statusbar consisting of segments.
+This is a hackable set of scripts for making a nice and dynamic tmux statusbar consisting of segments.
 This is much like [Lokaltog/vim-powerline](https://github.com/Lokaltog/vim-powerline) but for tmux.

 The following segments exists for now:
 * LAN & WAN IP addresses.